 Other desserts you will love:

-- Chocolate chip marshmallow cookies
+- Chocolate chip and marshmallow cookies

-- Almond flour peanut butter cookies
+- Almond flour peanut cookies

-- Chocolate covered Rice Krispie treats
+- Chocolate covered Rice Krispie snacks

-- Gluten Free Chocolate Chip Banana Bread
+- Gluten Free Chocolate Banana Bread

 - Edible Cookie Dough